Riva Aquarama

 The Riva Aquarama is a luxury wooden runabout built by Italian yachtbuilder Riva.
 Production of it and its derivatives (the Lungo, Super, and Special) ran from 1962 until 1996.
 The hull was based on the Riva Tritone, an earlier model speedboat by Riva, which in turn was inspired by the American mahogany Chris-Craft runabouts.
 The boat's speed, beauty, and craftsmanship earned it praise as the Ferrari of the boat world.
 The company was founded by Pietro Riva in 1842, and run by Carlo Riva through its 1969 sale to the American Whittaker Corporation.

 Description

-The most famous of Carlo Riva’s designs, the Aquarama has become over the decades a nautical legend.
+The most famous of Carlo Riva's designs, the Aquarama has gained over the decades a legendary nautical reputation.
 Its evocative name, derived in part from the widescreen Cinerama movie format popular in the early 1960s, echoed in its sweeping wrap-around windshield, conjures images from another time.

 The Riva Aquarama's 8.02 - 8.78 metre hull was sheathed in mahogany and varnished to accentuate the beauty of its natural wood grain.
 All versions were twin engined, with top speeds of 45/50 knots depending on engine choice.
 Power varied from 185 hp to 400 hp per engine, delivered by Riva 'tuned' Cadillac and Chrysler models, among others.
 On top of the engine compartment was a cushioned sundeck.
 The boats also carried a convertible roof which retracted behind the rear seat and cockpit.
 A swim ladder was often mounted in the stern.